 Earthquake Exhibit at the New Madrid Historical Museum

 U.S. Geological Survey Director recognizes importance of State Geological Surveys – Former USGS Director Marcia McNutt made statement of support for state geological surveys – Cites 130 year partnership that has helped the Nation and states address future economic, sociological, environmental and resource challenges now and for generations to come.

 Popular Rock and Mineral sets donated by Hutcheson Ford to Steelville Middle School -- The Steelville School District recently received a rock-solid donation in which Butch Tucker, owner of Hutcheson Ford Sales in St. James, donated eight Missouri Rock and Mineral Sets.

 Traveling I-55, southbound?
 Be sure to visit the Visit the Marston Welcome Center, located at exit 42.4 -- Missouri Geological Survey Deputy Director Jerry Prewett and other invited guests spoke during the May 24 ribbon cutting ceremony, celebrating the completion of the facility.
 The center highlights the great New Madrid earthquakes of 1811-12 and the region's rich culture.
-News Archive

 The Geological Survey Program is organized into three sections that perform the following major functions: